 Do you need to be anxious about it?
 Is your fear based on emotions or facts?
 And even if it is based on facts, is it controlling you?

 Here’s my encouragement to you, it is possible to overcome anxiety.
 And it’s even possible to change your thoughts.

 You will see what you look for.
 If you look for good, you will see good.
 If you look for negative, you will see negative.

 The best thing that you can do for yourself and for your marriage is to not let your anxiety control you- and to get help if you need it!
 (Easier said than done, I know.)

-Here are some practical things you can do to help overcome your anxiety & get it under control:
+Things that can help you overcome your anxiety & get it under control

 Doing these things won’t stop your anxiety overnight… but this, as well as other practices to calm your mind and get your anxiety under control, can begin to help you make large strides. *And always get the help and assistance from a licensed professional or medical doctor.

 If you need help for your relationship, we can help!
 If you don’t know how to calm your nerves, stress, and anxiety, we do.
 At Marriage Helper, our workshops, online courses, and marriage coaching have touched the lives of over 275,000 people… we use research-proven principles combined with experience-driven techniques that we know work.